 The N-MAV results of all muscles showed similar neuromuscular activation trajectories for both VETs and RETs with high values of r, revealing consistencies in the neuromuscular dynamics, i.e., evincing similar movement patterns for both tasks (Fig. 5).
-The N-MAV and TTC (%) data of Peak 1 and Peak 2 instances showed statistically insignificant (p > 0.05) differences across all muscles except the TTC (%) data for the middle deltoid muscle for the Box 2 lifting task (p = 0.03) (Table II).
+The N-MAV and TTC (%) data of Peak 1 and Peak 2 instances showed statistically insignificant (p > 0.05) differences across all muscles except the TTC (%) data for the middle deltoid muscle for the Box 2 lifting task (p = 0.03) (Table I).
 In general, the occurrences of Peak 1 and Peak 2 were approximately at 2.5 s - 3 s and 5.5 s - 6 s of the lifting exertions, respectively.
-N-MAV values of biceps muscle exhibited comparatively higher (0.06% to 3.16%) activation levels consistently for RETs than VETs for both Box 1 and Box 2 lifting tasks (Table II and Fig. 5).
-Interestingly, N-MAV values of anterior and middle deltoid muscles were found to be relatively lower during the decelerating phase (Peak 2) but comparatively higher during the accelerating phase (Peak 1) for RETs than VETs (Table II and Fig. 5).
-Overall, the N-MAV magnitudes and trends revealed a decreased neuromuscular effort for VETs, which is consistent with the findings from the NASA-TLX results wherein higher 'physical demand' and 'effort' scores were observed for RETs (Fig. 4).
+N-MAV values of biceps muscle exhibited comparatively higher (0.06% to 3.16%) activation levels consistently for RETs than VETs for both Box 1 and Box

+2 lifting tasks (Table I and Fig. 5).
+Interestingly, N-MAV values of anterior and middle deltoid muscles were found to be relatively lower during the decelerating phase (Peak 2) but comparatively higher during the accelerating phase (Peak 1) for RETs than VETs (Table I and Fig. 5).
+Overall, the N-MAV magnitudes and trends revealed similar neuromuscular effort for VETs and RETs.